ivinjose/ivinjose/README.md

 ### Hi there 👋

 I'm glad you stumbled upon this small corner of the github.
-I'm a frontend engineer with a keen interest on how JS and web work under the hood.
+I'm a frontend engineer with a keen interest on how JS and other web tech work under the hood.
 I use this place to mainly create things to validate my findings.

-Have a good one!
+I focus mainly on:
+- JS internals
+- Browser APIs
+- Web fundamentals
+- and a bit of DS and algos

+Recently I've started blogging at [dev.to/ivinjose](https://dev.to/ivinjose)

 <!--
 <table>